PieMyth/galaga/README.md

 # Galaga
-This game was intended to be a simple version of the arcade games Galaga and Space Invaders with a twist.
+This game was intended to be a simple version of the arcade games Galaga and Space Invaders with a twist themed in star wars sprites.

 # Controls
 The controls are pretty basic: